 What is happiness?
 How can it be achieved?
 Just kidding, this site isn’t about the theory of happiness – we’ll leave that to the experts.
 Our founding fathers did name the Pursuit of Happiness as an unalienable right for all in the Declaration of Independence, but how many people do you know that are truly happy?

 There are a number of scientific articles on the net that deal with the ins and outs of an individual’s brain and what biochemical reactions happen when someone is happy.
-This isn’t scientific website, this is more about perspective and journey, however we will post about the occasional research driven discoveries about happiness that we come across from time to time.
+This isn’t a scientific website, this is more about perspective and journey, however, we will post about the occasional research driven discoveries about happiness that we come across from time to time.
 You’ll also notice that our Faith is an important aspect to our Pursuit.